cubing/cubingcontests.com/README.md

 The pre-commit hook runs all tests, ESLint, and a test build of the frontend.
 If there are tests that don't pass, any linting errors, or an error during the build of the frontend, the commit will **not** be successful.
 You can avoid this behavior by adding the -n flag when committing.

-To start just the backend and the DB in development, run this command in the `server` directory:
+To start just the backend and the DB in development, run this command in the `server` directory (runs the backend and the Mongo DB Docker container):

 ```sh
 npm run fulldev